Octagon-simon/octaValidate-PHP/README.md

 ## DEMO

 - Open any file within the demo folder and submit the form or visit the [documentation](https://octagon-simon.github.io/projects/octavalidate/php/) and submit the forms there.

-## PHP VERSION

-It supports PHP Version from 5.6.40 to the latest.

 ## Author